beaconpancakes/site/src/projects/1003000-ExcavatorModel.md

   - 3dsmax
 ---

-Excavator modelled and mapped in Autodesk 3ds max for a project in the **Art & Visual Design in video game master course** of **U-Tad**..
+I did this excavator model and mapping in **Autodesk 3d max** for the **Art & Visual Design in video game master course** of **U-Tad**.
+It could seem like a simple model, but the arm had a lot of complexity.
+The caterpillar track was easier to make than it could seem, and I was pleased with the results.